talonframework/talon/README.md

 > <b><span style="color: #FA366A;">NOTE:</span></b>
 >
-> **This will be a break point release.
-No backwards compatibility!!**
+> **This is a break point release.
+No backwards compatibility with ExAdmin!!**

-See [this issue](https://github.com/smpallen99/talon/issues/367) for more details.
+See [this issue](https://github.com/talonframework/talon/issues/367) for more details.

 ## Customize the View Template for a Resource